 In early 2016, the borders between Greece and its neighbours closed, blocking the Balkan Route and causing makeshift camps to spring up near the border with FYROM.
-Thousands of people were stuck, and thousands more came from all over the world to help them.
+Thousands of people were stuck, and thousands came from all over the world in response to help them.
 MIT’s founders arrived, like many others, to help provide food and other basic needs.

 With time, they started noticing a huge information deficit: people had tremendous problems, but absolutely no knowledge about how to address them.
 The lack of advice and support on the ground was startling: the official authorities and large NGOs just did not have the capacity to respond.
 There was hardly any phone reception in the area, making it impossible to get information from the Internet.
 European legislation, regulations and agreements were changing by the week.
 The closing of the borders left people in limbo, unsure about what their next move should be, not knowing who to turn to, and extremely vulnerable to all sorts of rumours and exploitation.
 Many clung to the hope that the borders would simply reopen.

 Clear and reliable information about the situation, options and procedures had become in many ways what people needed the most, and so the founders of MIT started to collect, verify and deliver the information asylum seekers were looking for - one question at a time.
 First they helped set up an Info Tent in Idomeni, then an Info Point at Eko Station, then an Info Team in Hotel Hara.
 Everyday, they sat with refugees, heard their stories and took note of their questions.
 They reached out to lawyers, social workers, and asylum authorities to verify the information; and fulfilled their commitment to coming back with the answers.
 When the makeshift camps were evicted and most people were moved to government run camps around Thessaloniki, the team became mobile and followed them.